Enforcement How Audits are Conducted

 - Information from a monitoring activity;

 - Internally developed screens that considers various risk factors;

 - Input from program offices and agency officials;

 - Information gleaned from ongoing and completed audits;

 - Commission orders.

-The majority of the audits conducted by the Commission were of companies selected without any knowledge or allegation of any specific wrongdoing.
-The overall objective of the audit is to evaluate whether a jurisdictional company is in compliance with the Commission’s statutes, orders, rules and regulations.
+Risk assessment continues to be an important aspect of DAAís audit program because a significant majority of audits are initiated without any allegation of wrongdoing.
+The overall objective of the audit is to evaluate whether a jurisdictional company is in compliance with the Commissionís statutes, orders, rules and regulations.
 If noncompliance is discovered during the course of an audit, then the Commission will require jurisdictional companies to undertake recommended corrective measures to come into compliance with Commission requirements.
-The Commission’s audit approach is proactive, and the audits usually will focus on compliance areas of material interest such as the reliability, affiliated transactions, gas and electric tariff matters, market-based rate authority, and accounting, financial reporting, and record retention compliance.
+The Commissionís audit approach is proactive, and the audits usually will focus on compliance areas of material interest such as the reliability, affiliated transactions, gas and electric tariff matters, market-based rate authority, and accounting, financial reporting, and record retention compliance.

 Once a company is selected for audit, they will receive a public commencement letter describing (1) the purpose and scope of the audit, (2) authority to conduct the audit, and (3) staff and management contact information.
 During the course of the audit fieldwork, staff collects evidence to satisfy the audit procedures using several techniques such as: observations, process walk-thru, data requests, interviews, and analytical testing.
 Potential audit findings and areas of improvement are usually vetted with the company during the course of the audit fieldwork.